Better Manure Management

 - Fair Farms In Annapolis to Advocate for the Poultry Litter Management Act https://www.youtube.com/watch?v=ZxtC7SaPqRs To take action on the Poultry Litter Management Act by writing to your legislators, click here.

-- Polls: Support for Fair Farms’ Legislative Priorities By Mitchelle Stephenson When Fair Farms launched in December, we had two top legislative priorities for the 2016 Maryland General Assembly: antibiotics legislation (SB 607/HB 829) that would restrict the routine use of human antimicrobials in livestock that is not sick; and the Poultry Litter Management Act (SB 496/HB 599), a bill that would place the responsibility of ...
+- Polls: Support for Fair Farms’ Legislative Priorities By Mitchelle Stephenson When Fair Farms launched in December, we had two top legislative priorities for the 2016 Maryland General Assembly: antibiotics legislation (SB 607/HB 829) that would restrict the routine use of human antimicrobials in livestock that is not sick; and the Poultry Litter Management Act (SB 496/HB 599), a bill that would place the ...